TheArjunAgarwal/haskell2025/chapters-typ/ch07_advanced_lists.typ

 ]

 #exercise(sub : "Broken Device (JOI 2016, Spring Training Camp)")[
   Anna wants to send a $60$-bit integer to Bruno.
 She has a device that can send a sequence of $150$ numbers that are either $0$ or $1$.
 The twist is that $L$ ($0 <= L <= 40$) of the positions of the device are broken and can only send $0$.
 Bruno receives the sequence Anna sent, but the does not know the broken positions.

    Anna knows the broken positions but Bruno doesn’t.
 Write functions `encode :: Int -> [Int] -> [Int]` which given the integer and the broken position encodes the message and function `decode :: [Int] -> Int` which decodes the message and recovers the integer sent.

-   Subtask 1: $K = 0$, This should be very simple as you are just converting to binery.
+   Subtask 1: $K = 0$, This should be very simple as you are just converting to binary.

    Subtask 2: $K = 1$, We will have one broken position.
-If we can somehow indicate the start of out 60 bit sequence, can we find a continous $61$ bit sequence?
+If we can somehow indicate the start of out 60 bit sequence, can we find a continuous $61$ bit sequence?

    Subtask 3: $K = 15$, This is where one needs to be creative.
 Note $150/2 = 75$ and $75 - 15 =60$.
 Can you think of something now?